And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 Nobody could have predicted it.

-Not when it was gonna happen.
+Not when it was going to happen.

 But he didn't know that.

-We bailing out all these people on floodplains, we bail out people all over the place.
+We bail out people all over the place.

-If we don't bail out the rich.
+We don't bail out the rich.

-We say, no, you can't take the money from the poor, it would be taking the money from the poor if we bailed you out, so forth.
+It would be taking the money from the poor if we bailed you out, so forth.

 It's all about punishing the rich, class envy and so forth.

-Uh you know, I live on the beach.
+I live on the beach.

-And of course, you live on the beach on the Atlantic Ocean, you're you're in the middle of uh potential hurricane path for six months of the year.
+You're in the middle of a potential hurricane path for six months of the year.

 An example, where I live right now, if I wanted to rebuild my house and tear it down, I would be subject to the new coastal construction line.

-I would have to move probably another 40 feet west, which would reduce the amount of property I own that I can build on.
+which would reduce the amount of property I own that I can build on.

-So the state's telling me you can't build close.
+So the state's telling me, you can't build close.

 Wait a minute, I'm insuring it myself.

-I'm not going to be coming to you and saying if my house gets blown away, I want you to rebuild it.
+I'm not going to be coming to you and saying, if my house gets blown away, I want you to rebuild it.

 We're worried about your safety.

-And it's good, you can it can be granted.
+And it can be granted.

-They'll tell you you got to build your house up a little higher, which is a neat trick because the town won't let you do that.
+They'll tell you you got to build your house up a little higher, which is a neat trick because the town won't let you do that because they've got height requirements.

 Can't have a house any higher than X, according to a town ordinance.

-But if the state says, well, you want to build beyond the coastal construction line, here's your variance, but you've got to raise it three feet, you do it and you screw the town and get what you want.
+But if the state says, well, you want to build beyond the coastal construction line, here's your variance, but you got to raise it three feet.

 But it takes a lot of time and it takes a lot of money to go file these papers and conduct the hearings and so forth.